Self-cleaning surfaces: Plasma treatment

 Plasma treatment of surfaces is essentially a dry etching of the surface.
 This is achieved by filling a chamber with gas, such as oxygen, fluorine, or chlorine, and accelerating ions species from an ion source through plasma.
 The ion acceleration towards the surface forms deep grooves within the surface.
 In addition to the topography, plasma treatment can also provide surface functionalization by using different gases to deposit different elements on surfaces.
 Surface roughness is dependent on the duration of plasma etching.

 Chemical deposition

 Generally, chemical deposition uses liquid or vapor phases to deposit inorganic materials or halides onto surfaces as thin films.
 Reagents are supplied in the appropriate stoichiometric amounts to react on the surface.
 Types of chemical deposition include chemical vapor deposition, chemical bath deposition, and electrochemical deposition.
 These methodologies produce thin crystalline nanostructures.
 For example, brucite-type cobalt hydroxide crystalline surfaces were produced by chemical bath deposition and coated with lauric acid.
-These surfaces had individual nanofiber tips with diameters of 6.5 nm, ultimately resulting in a contact angle as high as 178 degrees.
+These surfaces had individual nanofiber tips with diameters of 6.5 nm, ultimately resulting in a contact angle as high as 178°.